fwup-home/fwup/README.md

 Flash devices.
 If you instead apply a firmware update to a normal file, though, the OS will likely fill in the gaps with zeros and thus offer no improvement.

+There is one VERY important caveat with the sparse file handling: Some zeros in files are important and some are not.
+If runs in zeros in a file are important and they are written to a file as a "hole", `fwup` will not write them back.
+This is catastrophic if the zeros represent things like free blocks on a filesystem.
+Luckily, the file system formatting utilities write the important zeros to the disk and the OS does not scan bytes to see which ones are runs on zeros and automatically create holes.
+Programs like `dd(1)` can do this, though, so it is crucial that you do not run files through `dd` to make then sparser before passing them to `fwup`.

 # Firmware authentication

 Firmware archives can be authenticated using a simple public/private key